, Crush Procrastination! There is a better way to set goals!

-I have discovered setting Activity Goals vs Traditional Goals (S.M.A.R.T.
-Goals) is a huge benefit to consistently achieving the goals I set for myself and my clients.
+I have discovered that using Activity Goals vs. S.M.A.R.T.
+Goals is a huge benefit to Crush Pocrastination and consistently achieve goals I set for myself and my clients.
 I don’t want you to think S.M.A.R.T.
 Goal setting is not useful, I have used it successfully for years and years.

-However, Activity Goals focuses on the micro-actions to reach the final outcome, while traditional goal setting (S.M.A.R.T.) focuses on the final outcome only.
-Leaving a void between what you want to accomplish and the steps to do it.
+Use Activity Goals to focus on the micro-actions.
+Traditional goal setting (S.M.A.R.T.) focuses on the outcome only, which leaves a void between what you want to accomplish and the steps to do it.

 Lose 10 lbs. in 30 days.
 Eat right.
 Exercise three times per week.

-- Specific – Write your goal very specifically
+- Specific – Write out in great detail

 - Measurable – Make sure that you can measure your results